“The reason people are hungry

 meanwhile those who do nothing to live

-are more esteemed than those who live life”
+are more esteemed than those who love life”

 (Taoteching, verse 75, translation by Red Pine)